After a ridiculous rabbit hole that led me to weeks of research, I’ve learned what you choose for your baby absolutely matters.

 12. Wee Sprout Glass Containers

-- Save big by using these for all stages: store your milk in the freezer to baby food to toddler snacks.
+- Save big by using these for all stages: store your milk in the freezer to organic baby food to toddler snacks.

 - 4 oz. high-grade food-safe glass containers with lids.

 - 100% free of BPAs, phthalates, and PVCs.

 - Bonus dry erase marker included for easy labeling.